volodymyrhudyma/blog/content/blog/2020-12-15-top-10-tools-for-successful-react-development.md

   My favorite use case is to glimpse into whom, why, and when a line or code block was changed, jump back through history to see how and why the code changed.
 Extremely useful when you jump into the existing project.
 * [vscode-jest-runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) - allows to run or debug a specific test or test-suite

-  When only specific tests were changed and need to be run to make sure they pass, you do not have to execute `jest -t 'it should do something'` but just click on the button instead.
+  When only specific tests were changed and need to be run to make sure they pass, you do not have to execute `jest -t "it should do something"` but just click on the button instead.
 * [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - allows previewing the Markdown in the realtime
 * [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - allows enforcing a consistent style by parsing your code and re-printing it with its own rules